meheerinalam/SAP-1-Microprocessor/README.md

 2. *main* — holds the latest and complete SAP-1 implementation with enhanced features and control automation.

 Kindly find them on the branch for the fundamental understanding of the prototype.
+All the neccessary images for the circuita are attached to sap-1 v.2 file.

+To implement this CPU, specific components have been modified and a new control sequencer circuit has been designed.

 ## SAP-1: Design Philosophy & Build Steps